FPO v1.0 MASP – Multi Asset Single Pool¶

 FPO v1.0 is a universal options protocol that enables the creation and trading of options from any type of underlying asset based on the collateral held in a single liquidity pool.

-While FPO v1.0 will initially support options for BTC and ETH, there is no limit to the types of options that can be created with the protocol.
+While FPO v1.0 will initially support options for $BTC and $ETH, there is no limit to the types of options that can be created with the protocol.
 Any asset can be an underlier for FPO v1.0 options — including cryptocurrencies from any blockchain, fiat currencies, commodities, equities, and practically any asset with a reliable on-chain price feed.
 Under this version of our protocol, there is no requirement for assets to exist in a tokenized form on-chain.
 The options are synthetically derived from the price feed itself.
+On 4th Nov 2020, we included $MKR, $LINK and $SNX as the additional underlying assets for FPO options.

 The basic bull/bear options introduced with v1.0 serve as a foundation for many other combinations of options strategies (straddles, strangles, etc.).
 FNX token holders will be able to create their own unique portfolio tailored to their individual risk/return requirements.
 As we expand the universe of assets, these tools will become more important in creating bespoke strategies.

 FPO v1.0’s pooled liquidity enables users to buy options directly through the protocol smart contract without individual counterparties.
 It is important to note that, in the current construction of FPO v1.0, a separate liquidity pool must be maintained on each respective chain.
-FNX tokens on each respective chain will serve as the collateral for liquidity pools that will reside one per chain.
+FNX tokens as well as $USDC on Ethereum and $WAN on Wanchain will serve as the collateral for liquidity pools that will reside one per chain.

 How Does the FNX Liquidity Pool Work in FPO v1.0?¶

-The unique MASP system — Multi-Asset Single-Pool — allows FNX token holders to gain exposure to a variety of bespoke cash-settled options positions on a variety of assets, initially BTC and ETH.
+The unique MASP system — Multi-Asset Single-Pool — allows the users to gain exposure to a variety of bespoke cash-settled options positions on a variety of underlying assets, initially BTC and ETH.
+On 4th Nov 2020, we included $MKR, $LINK and $SNX as the additional underlying assets for FPO options.

 Pooled Options Model Basics¶